AusDTO/gov-au-content-guide/_entries/2016-05-04-fact-sheets.md

 ---
-title: "Fact sheets"
+title: Fact sheets
-related: [documents, pdfs]
+related:
+  - documents
+  - pdfs
+published: true
 ---

 Fact sheet information should first be offered as an accessible and printable HTML page.